-- 4.10.7.1 The purpose of the 60-minute time slot is to strike a balance between the need to locate the Athlete for Testing and the impracticality and unfairness of making Athletes potentially accountable for a Missed Test every time they depart from their previously-declared routine. - a) An Athlete in a Registered Testing Pool shall specifically be present and available for Testing on any day for the duration of the 60-minute time slot specified that day in their Whereabouts Filing, at the location that the Athlete has specified for that time slot. - b) 4.8.8.3 Subject to Article 4.8.8.4, the Whereabouts Filing must also include, for each day during the following quarter, one specific The Athlete can choose which 60-minute time slot between 55:00 a.m. and 111:00 p.m. each day where the Athlete will be available and accessible for Testing at a specific location.

-[Comment to 4.8.8.3: The Athlete can choose which 60-minute time slot between 5 a.m. and 11 p.m. to use for this purpose, provided that during the time slot in question they are somewhere accessible by the DCO.
-It could be the Athlete's place of residence, or other overnight address, training location or Competition, or it could be another location (e.g., work or school).
-An Athlete is entitled to specify a 60-minute time slot during which they will be at a hotel, apartment building, gated community or other location where access to the Athlete is obtained wiamay be restricted due to various security measures, such as a front reception desk, or security quard.
-It is up to the Athlete's responsibility to ensure accessibility to their selected 60-minute location with no advance warning to the Athlete.
-In addition, an Athlete may specify a time slot when they are taking part in a Team Activity.
-In either case, however, any failure to be accessible and available for Testing at the specified location during the specified time slot shall be pursued as an apparent Missed Test.
+- 4.10.7.1 The purpose of the 60-minute time slot is to strike a balance between the need to locate the Athlete for Testing and the impracticality and unfairness of making Athletes potentially accountable for a Missed Test every time they depart from their previously-declared routine. - a) An Athlete in a Registered Testing Pool shall specifically be present and available for Testing on any day for the duration of the 60-minute time slot specified that day in their Whereabouts Filing, at the location that the Athlete has specified for that time slot. - b) The Athlete can choose which 60-minute time slot between 5:00 a.m. and 11:00 p.m. provided that during the time slot in question they are somewhere accessible by the DCO.
+It could be the Athlete's place of residence, or other overnight address, training location or Competition.
+An Athlete is entitled to specify a 60- minute time slot during which they will be at a hotel, apartment building, gated community or other location where access to the Athlete may be restricted due to various security measures, such as a front reception desk, or security guard.
+It is the Athlete's responsibility to ensure accessibility to their selected 60-minute location with no advance warning to the Athlete.
+In either case, however, any failure to be accessible and available for Testing at the specified location during the specified time slot shall be pursued an apparent Missed Test.